 He answered, "I feel thankful that I am here to welcome you."

-No prizes for guessing who doffed his hat to Dr Livingstone!
+There are no prizes for guessing who doffed his hat to Dr Livingstone!

 Historical Framework